-A Spiritual Life Retreat (SLR) for high school students is held in the fall.
-All students are encouraged to attend this two-day (three-day for seniors) camp experience to begin the year with a spiritual challenge and to bond with the class.
-Attendance is required unless a parent requests the student to not attend.
-In such case, it is considered as absences and will be counted as absences for the semester.
+A Spiritual Life Retreat (SLR) for high school students is held in the Fall.
+All students are expected to attend this two-day (three-day for seniors) camp experience to begin the year with a spiritual challenge and to bond with the class.
+For students who do not attend SLR, these days are considered absences and will be counted toward absences for the semester.